xieyuheng/cicada-rs/cicada-notebook/README.md

 # cicada-notebook

-wasm core with rich UI
+wasm core runs in web browser, with rich UI for theorem proving